dann254/fancy-shoppinglist/test/README.md

   these tests check blanks in user login.

 ## test 13 and 14
-  these tests check for successful and unsuccessful user registration respectively.
+  these tests check for successful and unsuccessful user login respectively.

 ## test 15 & 16
   these check if an added name is a blank and respond accordingly